samansalari/Seenovate-Website-Maker/server/README.md

-# Dyad Web Server
+# Seenovate Web Server

-Backend API server for the web deployment of Dyad on Railway.
+Backend API server for the web deployment of Seenovate on Railway.

 ## Quick Start